Boeing assessing launch dates in August for Starliner space capsule (Aug. 9) | Technology

 "Seven of the 13 valves are now operating as designed, with inspection and remediation of the remaining affected valves to be performed in the days ahead," the company said.
 Boeing said it was working with NASA and United Launch Alliance, its partnership with Lockheed Martin Corp, to confirm launch dates when the spacecraft is ready.

-The CST-100 Starliner will take people to and from low-earth orbit and Boeing has said a manned mission will take place no earlier than December, as it competes with Elon Musk's SpaceX to take NASA astronauts to the space station from U.S.
+The CST-100 Starliner will take people to and from low-earth orbit and Boeing has said a manned mission will take place no earlier than December, as it competes with Elon Musk's SpaceX to take NASA astronauts to the space station from the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)